skhiggins/Python_guide/README.md

 * If you are using Anaconda, navigate to the directory of the project in the command line, and type `conda create -n yourenvname python=x.x anaconda`.
 Activate the environment using `conda activate yourenvname` and `deactivate` will exit the environment.
 * If you are only using Python3, `py -m venv yourenvname`.
 Activate the environment using `source activate yourenvname` and `deactivate` will exit the environment.
 * Install all the packages necessary for your project in your active virtual environment.
+* In the command line after activating your virtual environment in Conda using `conda list --export > requirements.txt` will create a text document of the packages in the environment to include in your project directory.
+* When you are ready to distribute your package to other users, they can easily duplicate your environment and the associated dependencies with conda `create --name <envname> --file requirements.txt.`
-* In the command line after activating your virtual environment using `pip freeze > requirements.txt` will create a text document of the packages in the environment to include in your project directory.
+* In the command line after activating your virtual environment in Python3 using `pip freeze > requirements.txt` will create a text document of the packages in the environment to include in your project directory.
 *  `pip install -r requirements.txt` in a virtual environment will install all the required packages for the packages.

 <!---